Michael-Nolan/Public/Simulations/AV_Insurance/AVInsurance.md

 **Legislative and Regulatory changes to insurance minimums:** Many states have insurance minimums as [low as 25/50/25](https://www.insure.com/car-insurance/minimum-coverage-levels.html).
 In a world where driving becomes safer, it is possible that authorities will **increase** insurance minimums.
 Increasing minimums would increase the cost of insurance.
-Currently authorities have to ballance two competing goals:
+Currently authorities have to balance two competing goals:
 1. Making insurance affordable enough so that 90+% of drivers can afford it.
 2. Making insurance comprehensive enough so that it covers the costs of most accidents.